JohnnyCiepiela/to-do-list-react/README.md

 # to-do-list-react
 To-do list in React.
-Supports adding new elements, ticking them off and deleting them.
+Supports adding new elements, ticking them off and deletions.
 Uses useEffect hook to store items in local storage.

 ## Running the app
 To run the app use **npm run dev**.